jpawelczak/vpa-demo/README.md

 Run `kubectl get pods` to check the pods' `RESTARTS` and `AGE`.

-Next, modify minAllowed and maxAllowed, redeploy it by running `kubectl apply -f vpa-resource-policy.yaml` again and check how VPA with in-place resizing works for varius scenarios.
+Next, modify minAllowed and maxAllowed part of the yaml, redeploy it by running `kubectl apply -f vpa-resource-policy.yaml` again and check how VPA with in-place resizing works for varius scenarios.

-### VPA's in-place resizing - longer path (WIP)
+### VPA's in-place resizing - longer path (work-in-progress)

-TODO: we will add further steps to the demo in next iterations of the VPA Demo.
+**TODO**: we will add further steps to the demo in next iterations of the VPA Demo.

 Let's generate some data to help VPA prepare more relevant recommendations.